(Re)making friends: the revamp of the EU-US trade relationship

 - Peter Bay Kirkegaard, Senior Advisor Trade Policy at Confederation of Danish Industry, and Chair of Orgalim Trade Policy Working Group

-- Zaneta Vegnere, Deputy Head of Cabinet for Valdis Dombrovskis, European Commissioner for Trade
+- Zaneta Vegnere, Deputy Head of Cabinet for Valdis Dombrovskis, Executive Vice President of the European Commission

 - Garrett Workman, Senior Director European Affairs, US Chamber of Commerce